tr

 What if my luggage gets lost?

-If you land in Casablanca, you should look for your airline desk after you’ve discovered that your luggage did not arrive.
+If you land in Casablanca, you should look for your airline desk after you’ve discovered that your luggage has not arrived.

 From the time Habib met us at the airport, I felt like we were in good hands.